Here's How the Child Tax Credit Could Increase Under Trump

 ‘Leaving low-income children out’

 The failure to make changes to the structure of the credit would “largely leave low-income children out,” according to an analysis by the Tax Policy Center.
-Some 17 million children, or 1 in 4, would continue to receive less than the full tax credit or no credit at all due to their family's income.
+Some 17 million children, or one in four, would continue to receive less than the full tax credit or no credit at all due to their family's income.

-As noted, families who earn less than $2,500 effectively receive no credit under the CTC.
-That’s because if a family owes little or no federal income tax, the nonrefundable credit might not benefit them.
+Families that earn less than $2,500 effectively receive no credit under the CTC.
+If a family owes little or no federal income tax, the nonrefundable credit might not benefit them.
 (At that income level, it only reduces tax liability to zero and doesn’t generate a refund.)

 The current structure of the credit phases in at a rate of 15 cents for each dollar, regardless of the number of qualifying children in the family.